l0n3sh4rk/docker-openvpn-ssh-proxy/README.md

-# Transmission with WebUI and OpenVPN
+# OpenVPN and SSH Proxy
 Docker container which runs Transmission torrent client with WebUI while connecting to OpenVPN.
 It bundles certificates and configurations for the following VPN providers: